mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 When you have followed those instructions, you can continue with [Installing Triggers](#installing-triggers), below.
 {{% /alert %}}

-## 5 Tekton Installation for not air-gapped (regular) Environments{#tekton-installation}
+## 5 Tekton Installation for non air-gapped (regular) Environments{#tekton-installation}

-If Tekton is already installed in your namespace, you can skip to [Pipeline Installation for Connected Environments](#pipelines-installation).
+If Tekton is already installed in your namespace, you can skip to [Pipeline Installation for non air-gapped Environments](#pipelines-installation).

-### 5.1 Installing on not air-gapped Kubernetes
+### 5.1 Installing on non air-gapped Kubernetes

 To install Tekton with Tekton Triggers, apply the following yaml manifests: